-"Sure are some courteous people here," Harry said in amazement; the hut clearly belonged to someone who lived in poverty, with little in the ways of food and drink, yet Ahaneith, probably the woman who owned this place, was lending it out without complaint to a sick person, and even giving him alcoholic beverages instead of tap water.
-Of course, it didn't look like she had that either.
-He'd have to remember to give her a good sum from his vaults after he got back home, so she could get out of here.
+"Sure are some courteous people here," Harry said in amazement; the hut belonged to someone who lived in poverty, with little in the ways of food and drink, yet the woman who owned this place was lending it out without complaint to a sick person, and even giving him alcoholic beverages instead of tap water.
+Of course, it didn't look like she had any of that either.
+He'd have to remember to give her a good sum from his vaults after he got back home, so she could get out of this squalor.

 The beer was surprisingly good – it was actually fairly cool, a small miracle out here in the desert, and considering butterbeer didn't have any alcohol in it, he'd not tasted anything quite like it in ages.
 Not since that time that he'd been slipped Fire-whiskey.

-Suddenly a sound broke the silence, and Harry glanced to Ahaneith, who was looking at the floor.
-A black cat strode in like it owned the place, placing itself next to the makeshift bed.
+A sound broke the silence, and Harry glanced to Ahaneith, who was looking at the floor with a strange expression.
+A black cat strode in like it owned the place, placing itself next to the makeshift bed, and Harry stared at it distantly.
 He remembered this – shining eyes.
-A cat's eyes.
-That had been when he was sitting on his bed in the old Weasley tent that Bill had brought with him to Egypt.
+Cat's eyes.
+He'd been sitting on his bed in the old Weasley tent that Bill brought with him to Egypt.
 He'd had the mirror in front of him...

 Harry looked apologetically at Hermione, trying to cover for his forgetful friends.
 He squatted on his bed with the two-way mirror in his hand, recovering from the dusty heat.
 "Just calm down, please."

-"I can't believe those two, though!"
+"I can't believe those two!"
 Hermione said from the mirror's surface, fuming.
 "Of all the irresponsible, idiotic-"

 "I'm perfectly fine," Harry said a little sharper than he'd intended.
 "I don't even have sunburn.
 Honestly, it's probably just a mistake, nothing more.
 I suppose that whatever was in that pyramid was really interesting."

-Hermione sighed.
-"Just make sure to contact me when Ron gets back – I'll give him an earful."
+Hermione sighed in exasperation.
+"Just make sure to contact me when Ron gets back – I'll give him an earful like you wouldn't believe!"
 She paused for a moment.
 "You are enjoying your stay, right?
-Because if you're just being left behind, it's not much of a vacation."
+Because if you're just being left behind everywhere, it's not much of a vacation."

-"Yes, it's interesting," Harry assured her.
-"In fact, I ran into a wizard earlier, his name was Knurk or something else bizarre like that, who told me a bit about how wizardry used to be so entwined with religions.
-It was actually kind of interesting."
+"It's actually very interesting," Harry assured her.
+"In fact, I ran into a wizard earlier, his name was Knurk or something else bizarre like that, who told me a bit about how wizardry used to be so entwined with religion here.
+It was actually kind of intriguing."
 He frowned after a moment.
 "Hey, do you happen to know why there's a pyramid here, exactly?
-Knu- well, that man was about to tell me, but I think he didn't like my impatience at Ron and Bill."
+Knu- well, that man was about to tell me, but I think he didn't like my impatience at Ron and Bill, so he set off."

 Hermione hummed under her breath and narrowed her eyes.
 "You're near Bubastis, right?
-I'd have to look it up, but I'm almost positive that it's unknown why it's there.
+I'd have to look it up, but I'm almost positive that it's a mystery why it's there, even to wizards.
 Supposedly it's the only pyramid that doesn't belong to a known Pharaoh, which makes it pretty unusual.
-Muggles don't even know about its existence, as you've probably figured out."
+Muggles don't even know about its existence, of course."

 "Of course," Harry said.
 He blinked as he heard a scratching noise that he vaguely recognized.
-"Wait… did you hear that?
+"Did you hear that?
 Is Crookshanks tearing up the place again?"

 "Hear what?"
 Hermione wondered, and Harry glanced around the tent carefully.
 That scratching sound had come from awfully close, if it hadn't come from Hermione's end.
 "Harry?"